Farouk-00/Progressive_Learning_in_StackedResPINN_for_stiff_ODE/README.md

 Each repository has three codes to test the efficiency of the method :
   - One Vanilla PINN
+  - One classic Stacked Residual PINN as developped by Matthieu Barreau and Katayoun Eshkofti
   - And two stacked residual PINNs implemented with the Progressive Learning methodology
         • The first with adaptive gammas (the method the efficiency of which we want to prove)
         • The second one with constant gammas